i05nagai/memorandum/language/english_speaking.md

     * If I want to kiss girl, first things I do is make my lips look irresistible
 * menace
     * Dogs running loose are a public menace
+    * the menace of industrial pollutino
+    * He had a slight air of menace which made me uneasy
+    * He spoke with a hint of menace
+    * demand money with menaces
+        * He was accused of unlawfully demanding money with menaces
+    * v
+        * Hurricane Hugo menaced the eastern coast for a week
+* ordane
+    * church
+        * He was ordained as a priest in Ely cathedral in 1987
+    * order
+        * There is strong support here for the tough economic reforms ordained in the fedal capital, Prague
+        * I don't know who came up with this idea, but the city council has ordained that all local libraries will close on Mondays
 * moor
     * His father's ship is moored at shore
 * abide